SNS Van Use for Students

 - Gas stations such as Chevron, Exxon, Citgo, Mobil, Shell, Texaco accept the gas card.
 Make sure that the card is accepted and authorized before you pump the gas!

-- Fill the van with regular unleaded gas at lower priced self-service pumps.
-The purchase of premium grade unleaded gasoline is prohibited.
+- Fill the van with regular (87 octane) unleaded gas at self-service pumps.
+The purchase of premium grade (89 or 92 octane) unleaded gasoline is prohibited.

 - No full service is allowed.

-After hours, call the National Automobile Club 24-hour roadside service number 1-800-600-6065.
+- For Department-owned vehicles (#36, Ford Econoline): call the National Automobile Club 24-hour roadside service number 1-800-600-6065.
 They can provide emergency road assistance and if necessary, towing to the nearest state-approved garage.
-Contact the van coordinator and SNS Blg.
-53 manager immediately on the next business day.

 - If you are involved in an accident, remain calm.

 - Call the local police or California Highway Patrol to the scene of the accident.
-Contact the van coordinator and the SNS Blg.
-53 manager as soon as possible.
+Contact the Van Coordinator and the Science Operations Coordinator (Margaret Geissler, 831-582-4213) as soon as possible.

 - Do not discuss fault or attempt to determine liability with the other party or representative.

-- Obtain the name, address, phone number, and insurance carrier and policy number of all people/ vehicles involved.
+- Obtain the name, address, phone number, insurance carrier, and policy number of all people/vehicles involved.
 Provide them with the same.

-In each van, there is a blue binder where you can find:
+In each van, there is a binder containing: